Solved case

 2003-05-09

-At roughly 11:30 pm, Deanna Laney killed her sons Joshua, 8, and Luke, 6, by striking them with a large rock in the yard of the family's home in New Chapel Hill, Texas; she also attempted to kill 14-month-old Aaron, who survived with severe head injuries.
+At roughly 11:30 pm, Deanna Laney, later found not guilty by reason of insanity, killed her sons Joshua, 8, and Luke, 6, by striking them with a large rock in the yard of the family's home in New Chapel Hill, Texas; she also attempted to kill 14-month-old Aaron, who survived with severe head injuries.

 2004